 - In 2016, "There was nearly one (0.94) police-reported incident of human trafficking for every 100,000 population - the highest rate recorded since comparable data became available in 2009."9 - The victims of human trafficking are most often young women.
-Between 2009 and 2015, it was reported that there were 865 victims of human trafficking, and over 95% of these were women. - The majority of those women (nearly three guarters) were under the age of 25; of these, 26% were under the age of 18.4
+Between 2009 and 2015, it was reported that there were 865 victims of human trafficking, and over 95% of these were women. - The majority of those women (nearly three quarters) were under the age of 25; of these, 26% were under the age of 18.4

 Despite the gaps in data mentioned above, it has consistently been reported by organizations working to advocate on behalf of sex worker rights, and those working to address sexual exploitation and trafficking that Indigenous women, girls, and people make up the majority of those involved in the street-level sex work.
-They are also more likely than other groups to be targeted for, or to experience, sexual exploitation, or trafficking for the purposes of sexual exploitation.
+They are also more likely than other groups to be targeted for, or to experience, sexual exploitation, or trafficking for the purposes of sexual exploitation.4 past injustices but highlight current trends that continue to harm Indigenous people in Canada.

-The Murdered and Missing Indigenous Women and Girls, and the accompanying Red Women Rising reports, illustrate the intersection of human trafficking and the impact of colonization.
-These documents are not just a reflection on past injustices but highlight current trends that continue to harm Indigenous people in Canada.
 Current impacts of colonization and victimization include the Highway of Tears and "Starlight Tours."
 The Highway of Tears is a 725-kilometre corridor of Highway 16, between Prince George and Prince Rupert, in BC, which has been the location of many disappearances and murders, since 1970.
 "Starlight Tours" is a term used to describe a practice whereby a person's clothing is removed, and they are stranded, typically in sub-zero weather, outside of cities, where they might succumb to the elements and die as a result.
 Both these Highway of Tears and "Starlight Tours" continue to take the lives of Indigenous people today.